This page is from APP, the official source of professional practice for policing.

 For further information see:

 For some offences, the court has the option to impose a monetary fine with or without a community or custodial sentence.
 The amount of the fine is set by the court and should reflect the seriousness of the offence and the offender’s ability to pay.
-Enforcement of this sentence is carried out by Her Majesty’s Courts and Tribunals Service bailiffs and enforcement officers.
+Enforcement of this sentence is carried out by His Majesty’s Courts and Tribunals Service bailiffs and enforcement officers.